whatevery1says/workshops/markdown_and_github/README.md

 ### Visual Studio Code (AKA "VS Code")

 Visual Studio Code is a code editor.
-It many programming and markup languages, but we will be using it primarily for Markdown.
+It can be used for many programming and markup languages, but we will be using it primarily for Markdown.
 If you already use another code editor and you are happy with it, you do not have to install VS code.
 However, for simplicity, all WhatEvery1Says workshops and tutorial instructions will assume the use of VS Code.
 To install it and configure it for use with Markdown, follow these steps:

 1. Download the [Visual Studio Code](https://code.visualstudio.com/download) installer and install it.
 1. Launch the application.
 In the `File` menu, select `Preferences > Color Scheme`.
 Choose the color scheme you prefer.